-The Award is awarded by the Academy Board of Governors upon the recommendation of the Scientific and Technical Awards Committee.
-It is given “in appreciation for outstanding service and dedication in upholding the high standards of the Academy.”
+The John A. Bonner Award is bestowed by the Academy Board of Governors upon the recommendation of the Scientific and Technical Awards Committee.
+It is given "to an individual in recognition of extraordinary service to the motion picture industry."

-The first Award was awarded in 1977.
+The first Medal of Commendation was awarded in 1977.
 It is not necessarily given every year.

-Bonner served as an Academy Governor representing the Sound Branch and as chair of the Scientific and Technical Awards Committee and the Theater Sound Inspection Committee for many years.
+For many years, Bonner served as an Academy Governor representing the Sound Branch and as chair of the Scientific and Technical Awards Committee and the Theater Sound Inspection Committee.